 ECSS-E-ST-20-06_0070024

-Material assemblies composed of different materials that are not separately grounded, shall be tested in their entirety.
+Material assemblies composed of different materials that are not separately grounded, shall be analysed or tested in their entirety.

-An example is optical solar reflectors.ECSS-E-ST-20-06_0070025
+1 An example is optical solar reflectors.

+2 A complicated assembly, e.g. with high number of different layers, or not well represented by dielectrics coating planar surfaces, can be difficult to simulate in the analysis tools and then testing is needed in accordance with this requirement.

+ECSS-E-ST-20-06_0070025

 Metallic layers within material assemblies shall not be exposed to the plasma.